-The Council shall hold an annual ordinary session lasting not less than six months, commencing on the third week of November each year.
+Art.
+78. The Assembly shall hold an annual ordinary session lasting not less than six months, commencing in the third week of November each year.
 It may be called into extraordinary session whenever the need arises.
-The Council may not consider at an extraordinary session any matter other than those for which it has been called into session.
+The Assembly may not consider at an extraordinary session any matter other than those for which it has been called into session.

-Notwithstanding the preceding paragraph, the President of the Union shall summon the Federal National Council to convene its first ordinary session within a period not exceeding sixty days from the entry into force of this Constitution.
+Notwithstanding the preceding paragraph, the President of the Union shall summon the Union National Assembly to convene its first ordinary session within a period not exceeding sixty days from the entry into force of this Constitution.
 This session shall end at the time appointed by the Supreme Council by decree.

-The Council shall be summoned into session, and its session shall be terminated by decree issued by the President of the Union with the consent of the Council of Ministers of the Union.
-Any meeting held by the Council without a formal summons, or in a place other than that legally assigned for its meeting in accordance with this Constitution, Shall be invalid and shall have no effect.
+Art.
+79. The Assembly shall be summoned into session, and its session shall be terminated by decree issued by the President of the Union with the consent of the Council of Ministers of the Union.
+Any meeting held by the Council without a formal summons, or in a place other than that legally assigned for its meeting in accordance with this Constitution, shall be invalid and shall have no effect.

-Nevertheless, if the Council is not called to hold its meeting for its annual ordinary session before the third week of November, the Council shall be ipso facto in session on the twenty first of the said month.
+Nevertheless, if the Assembly is not called to hold its meeting for its annual ordinary session before the third week of November, the Assembly shall be ipso facto in session on the twenty-first of the said month.

-The President of the Union shall inaugurate the ordinary annual session of the Council whereupon he shall deliver a speech reviewing the situation of the country and the important events and affairs which happened during the year and outlining the projects and reforms, the Union Government plans to undertake during the new session.
+Art.
+80. The President of the Union shall inaugurate the ordinary annual session of the Assembly whereupon he shall deliver a speech reviewing the situation of the country and the important events and affairs which happened during the year and outlining the projects and reforms the Union Government plans to undertake during the new session.
 The President of the Union may depute his Vice-President or the Prime Minister to open the session or to deliver the speech.

-The National Council shall select, from among its members, a committee to draft the reply to the Opening Speech, embodying the Council's observations and wishes, and shall submit the reply after approval by the Council to the President of the Union for submission to the Supreme Council.
+The National Assembly shall select, from among its members, a committee to draft the reply to the Opening Speech, embodying the Assembly's observations and wishes, and shall submit the reply after approval by the Assembly to the President of the Union for submission to the Supreme Council.

-Members of the Council shall not be censured for any opinions or views expressed in the course of carrying out their duties within the Council or its Committees.
+Art.
+81. Members of the Assembly shall not be censured for any opinions or views expressed in the course of carrying out their duties within the Assembly or its Committees.

-Except in cases of "flagrant delicate", no penal proceedings may be taken against any member while the

-Council is in session, without the authorisation of the Council.
-The Council must be notified if such proceedings are taken while it is not in session.
+Art.
+82. Except in cases of 'flagrante delicto', no penal proceedings may be taken against any member while the Assembly is in session, without the authorization of the Assembly.
+The Assembly must be notified if such proceedings are taken while it is not is session.

-The President of the Council and its other members shall be entitled, from the date of taking the oath before the Council, to a remuneration which shall be determined by law, and to travelling expenses from their place of residence to the place in which the Council is meeting.
+Art.
+83. The President of the Assembly and its other members shall be entitled, for the date of taking the oath before the Assembly, to a remuneration which shall be determined by law, and to travelling expenses from their place of residence to the place in which the Assembly is meeting.

-The Council shall have a Bureau consisting of a President, a First and Second Vice President and two controllers.
-The Council shall select them all from among its members.
+Art.
+84. The Assembly shall have a Bureau consisting of a President, a First and Second Vice-President and two controllers.
+The Assembly shall select them all from among its members.

-The term of office of the President and the two Vice Presidents shall expire when the term of the Council expires or when it is dissolved in accordance with the provisions of the second paragraph of Article 88.
+The term of office of the controllers shall expire with the choice of new controlwhen the term of the Assembly expires or when it is dissolved in accordance with the provisions of the second paragraph of Article 88.

-The term of office of the controllers shall expire with the choice of new controllers at the opening of the next ordinary annual session.
-If any post in the Bureau becomes vacant, the Council shall elect who shall fill it for the remaining period.
+The term of office of the controllers shall expire with the choice of new controllers at the opening of the next ordinary session.
+If any post in the Bureau becomes vacant, the Assembly shall elect who shall fill it for the remaining period.